crashtestoz/diy_smartBlinds/README.md

 # diy_smartBlinds
+This repo contains
-This is the Arduino code for the DIY SmartBlinds from https://www.candco.com.au
+- the Arduino sketch for the DIY SmartBlinds from https://www.candco.com.au.
+- the DIY SmartBlinds SmartThings Device Hadler